Preparing for Family Mediation: What You Actually Need to Know

 Understand the Role of the Mediator

-The mediator is not a judge and will not decide who is right or wrong.
-Their role is to keep the conversation safe, respectful, and focused on the issues while helping both of you explore workable options.
-Knowing this can take the pressure off and help you see them as a guide rather than an authority figure.
+he mediator is not a judge and will not decide who is right or wrong.
+Their role is to keep the conversation safe, respectful, and focused on the issues while helping you explore workable options.
+While it’s natural to want to persuade the mediator, mediation isn’t about convincing them, it’s a neutral process designed to support conversations and help both of you find solutions that fit your circumstances.

 Stay Focused on the Kids